stephenjkaplan/song-popularity-predictor/README.md

     - `modeling_utilities.py` contains functions used in the modeling Jupyter Notebooks.
 * `app.py` contains code for a [Streamlit](https://www.streamlit.io/) app that can be used to play around with the model and make predictions.
+* `Procfile` and `setup.sh` are files necessary for deploying the streamlit app to Heroku.

 #### Dependencies